singerxt/metrics-rs-dashboard-actix/README.md

 - Unit support for all metric types (displayed in charts)
 - Low overhead metrics collection
 - Full compatibility with the `metrics` ecosystem
-- No custom recorders, leveraging the existing metrics-prometheus-exporter

 ## Inspiration